8naama/GeneralScripts/permutationsGenerator/README.md

 ```java
 System.out.println(p);
 ```
-3. You can use the permutations by retreving the created object (an array of arrays), each sub-array holds a different permutations.
+3. You can use the permutations by retreving the created object (an array of arrays), each sub-array holds a different permutation.
 Example:
 ```java
 int[][] myPermutations = p.getPermutations();
 ```